 Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

 STEMCELLS, INC.

 (name of Registrant)

 /s/ George Koshy

-Controller and Acting Chief Financial Officer (Duly authorized officer, principal financial officer and principal accounting officer)
+Controller and Acting Chief Financial Officer (Duly authorized officer and principal accounting officer)